annabranco/civil-defense-resources-manager/README.md

 DATABASE_URL_FOR_TESTING=https://prote-civ.herokuapp.com
 ```

-Just remember to use the Access Token from `https://prote-civ.herokuapp.com` (see how to get the Access Token below).
+Just remember, in this case, to use the Access Token from `https://prote-civ.herokuapp.com` (see how to get the Access Token below).

+After the tests, don't forget to comment again `# db_drop_and_create_all()` and change back DB_NAME for your original database.

 <a id="access-token"></a>